-Students are required to write an individual essay of 1500 words that critically discusses the applicability and utility of two different strategic management theories in either public or private organizations.
+Students are required to write an individual essay of 1500 words\ that critically discusses the applicability and utility of two different strategic management theories in either public or private organizations.
 The individual essay is summative and counts 40% to the overall unit mark.
-The individual blogs should be used to facilitate critical discussion.